CodingErik/Work_Day_Scheduler/README.md

 # 05 Third-Party APIs: Work Day Scheduler

-*This is a simple work day planner to help plan your day
+* This is a simple work day planner to help plan your day
+* fully responsive design
+* interactive UI
+* fully integrated using the moment library

 ## Acceptance Criteria